Want to sign up for our blog?

 Subscribe

-5 Reasons Why Your Cat Might Be Urinating in the House
+5 Reasons Why Your Cat's Urinating in the House

-5 Reasons Why Your Cat Might Be Urinating in the House
+5 Reasons Why Your Cat's Urinating in the House

-Has your cat suddenly started to do their business in an unexpected place?
+Has your cat suddenly started peeing in the house or choosing to do their business in an unexpected place?

 Accidents can happen to even the most controlled kitty!
 But, if your pet’s bathroom behaviour has changed noticeably, it’s time to investigate the cause.
 Unusual bathroom conduct can be unpleasant but it can be a sign that your furry friend is unhappy, stressed, being territorial - or that they’re feeling poorly, so it’s important to understand what’s going on, why your cat is spraying and how to stop it.

-5 REASONS WHY YOUR CAT MIGHT BE URINATING OUTSIDE THE LITTER BOX
+5 REASONS WHY YOUR CAT IS URINATING OUTSIDE THE LITTER BOX

 1. Your Cat Needs A Set Routine

 Did you know your cat is a little bit of a control freak?
 Cats love to have their own routines and purrfect lifestyle - so anything that interrupts their schedule can make them feel anxious or stressed.
-To gain back a feeling of contentment and control in their environment, a common stress response is to urinate in unexpected places.
+To gain back a feeling of contentment and control in their environment, a common stress response is for a cat to urinate in the house or in unexpected places.
+If you’re asking why do cats pee in the house, disruptions to routine are a frequent answer.

 cat not sure whether it can go in the litter box